meginwinnipeg/workshops/content/classes/GEOG2200/content/analyze.md

 1. Click on **My Groups** in the blue Content navigation bar.
 2. This brings up items that have been shared at the Group level, I have shared three (3) maps and two feature layers with you.
-3. Save a copy of  _TreeDiameterMapKP_demo_ to your personal account
+3. Save a copy of  _TreeDiameterMapKP_demo_ and _TreeStatsMapKP_demo_ to your personal account
-    1. Open each map and select the **Open in Map Viewer** option on the right side of your screen.
+    1. Open each map and select the **Open in Map Viewer Classic** option on the right side of your screen.
     ![AGOL workspace](img/analyze/step4a.PNG)<br>

     2. **Save** a copy of the map to your personal content area by selecting the **Save As** option.
 Add your initials to the end of the filename.